Alan4247748/friendly-potato/docs/Tech Writing/The Hackers Hack.md

 ## Pegasus Spyware

-Uses a zero day exploit to gain FORCEDENTTRY over Apple devices.
+Uses a zero day exploit to gain FORCEDENTRY over Apple devices.

-The exploit uses PDF files disguised as GIF files to inject JBIG2-encoded data causing an integer overflow in Apple's CoreGraphics system, bypassing Apple's "BlastDoor" sandbox for message content.
+The exploit began using PDF files disguised as GIF files to inject JBIG2-encoded data causing an integer overflow in Apple's CoreGraphics system, bypassing Apple's "BlastDoor" sandbox for message content.

 JBIG2 doesn't have scripting capabilities, but when combined with a vulnerability, it does have the ability to emulate circuits of arbitrary logic gates operating on arbitrary memory.